 Contact me at firstname.lastname@example.org.

 I study the applications of quantum mechanics to gravitational systems.
-I am particularly focused on applications of Effective Field Theory to gravitational problems.
+I am particularly focused on Effective Field Theory methods.

 Themes found in my work are:

-- Early Universe Physics: What signatures of primordial physics are still cosmologically observable today?
+- Early Universe Physics: What signatures of primordial physics are cosmologically observable?

 - The Dark Sector: What is the nature of dark energy?
 Can cosmic acceleration by explained by any consistent long-distance modification of gravity?